ryankachik/testing/README.md

 # testing

-This is the not the master branch, its feature1
+This is the master branch